Changissnz/nu_merchant_principal/README.md

 change in these three primary routes:
 - depiction of the argument to an agent that is not its possessor,
-- execution of the argument in its expressing of its sequentially-ordered constituents,
+- execution of the argument in the expressing of its sequentially-ordered constituents,
 - argument nullification.